 Drought affected soil water availability and mineral N pools

-As expected, drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 40 % in GWC compared to the control (Fig. ).
-The effect of drought was still significant one week after rewetting, but not at the final sampling date (eleven weeks after rewetting event) ().
-This effect of drought on gravimetric water content depended on the sampling date but not on the cropping system ().
+As expected, drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 40 % in GWC compared to the control (Supplementary Fig. 1; Supplementary Table 1).
+The effect of drought was still significant one week after rewetting, but not at the final sampling date (eleven weeks after rewetting event) (Supplementary Fig. 1; Supplementary Table 1).
+This effect of drought on gravimetric water content depended on the sampling date but not on the cropping system (Supplementary Table 1).

-Large differences in NH4+ content were observed in the control treatments between cropping systems with BIODYN system exhibiting in average 8285 % lower NH4+ content compared to the other two conventional systems (Fig ).
-Drought was also a stronger driver of the NH4+ content, with a significant impact dependent both the cropping systems and the sampling date (Threeway ANOVA, P<0.; ).
-Thus, drought increased the average NH4+ content in the CONFYM and CONMIN systems by two to eleven times compared to the controsignificant effect was observed for BIODYN system ().
-No difference in NH4+ content between the drought and the control treatments in both conventional systems were found eleven weeks after rewetting (.
+Large differences in NH4+ content were observed in the control treatments between cropping systems with BIODYN system exhibiting in average 8285 % lower NH4+ content compared to the other two conventional systems (Figure 1 A; Supplementary Table 1).
+Drought was also a stronger driver of the NH4+ content, with a significant impact dependent both the cropping systems and the sampling date (Three-way repeated measures ANOVA, P<0.01; Supplementary Table 1).
+Thus, drought increased the average NH4+ content in the CONFYM and CONMIN systems by two to eleven times compared to the control.
+While we observed a marginal decrease of NH4+ content at the first sampling date, overall, there were no significant effect was observed for BIODYN system (Figure 1 A).
+No difference in NH4+ content between the drought and the control treatments in both conventional systems were found eleven weeks after rewetting (Figure 1 A).

-Similarly to the NH4+ content, the effect of drought on NO3- content depended on the cropping systems as well as on the sampling date (, P<0.0; ).
-Drought led to an increase in the NO3- content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the differences were not significant (; ).
-In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in the NO3- content, indicating that the overall drought effect was marginal ().
+Similarly to the NH4+ content, the effect of drought on NO3- content depended on the cropping systems as well as on the sampling date (Three-way repeated measures ANOVA, P<0.01; Supplementary Table 1).
+Drought led to an increase in the NO3- content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the differences were not significant (Figure 1 B; Supplementary Table 1).
+In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in the NO3- content, indicating that the overall drought effect was marginal (Figure 1 B).

-rought
+Compared to the drought effect on NH4+ and NO3- contents, we detected weaker but significant drought effect on the average of N2O flux (Three-way repeated measures ANOVA, P<0.05; Supplementary Table 1).
+Drought effect was found in CONFYM and CONMIN systems at the beginning of drought period with a strong effect at the first sampling dates.
+In the contrary, there was no drought effect detected in the BIODYN system (Figure 1 C).

+.

+Differential responses of ammonia oxidizing communities to drought